crsmi/rba-notify/README.md

 2. Using Docker (see [Docker Setup](DOCKER.md) for container deployment)
 3. On Ubuntu Server (see [Ubuntu Server Setup](UBUNTU.md) for specific instructions)
 4. Using Portainer (see [Portainer Setup](PORTAINER.md) for deployment through Portainer)
+5. For troubleshooting and verification, see the [Verification Guide](VERIFICATION.md)

+### Deployment Status

+The application has been successfully deployed on a mini PC running Ubuntu Server using Portainer.
+See the deployment guides for details on how to replicate this setup.

 ## Features